-Latest updates[?]: IAP Worldwide Services won a $17.9 million contract modification, which increases the contract value and provides additional funding for operational and depot spare parts and inventory replenishment in support of the E-6B Take Charge and Move Out and Airborne Command Post aircraft.
+Latest updates[?]: IAP Worldwide Services won a $11 million contract modification, which increases the contract value and provides additional funding for inventory replenishment, operational and depot spare parts in support of the E-6B Mercury airborne command post take charge and move out aircraft.
 The Boeing E-6 Mercury is a command post and communications relay aircraft manufactured by Boeing for the US Navy.
 The aircraft relays communications for ballistic missile submarine forces and provides airborne command and control for strategic forces.
 Work will take place in Oklahoma City, Oklahoma; Patuxent River, Maryland; Bellevue, Nebraska; and Fairfield, California.
 Expected completion will take place in January 2021.

 The USA’s E-6 Mercury (aka.
 TACAMO, as in TAke Charge And Move Out) “survivable airborne communication system” airplanes support their Navy’s SSBN ballistic missile submarine force and overall strategic forces.
 With the advent of the new “Tactical Trident” converted Ohio Class special operations subs, their unique capabilities become even more useful.
 The E-6B version also has a secondary role as a “Looking Glass” Airborne National Command Post, and in recent years they have seen use as communications relay stations over the front lines of combat.